mzschwartz5/final-project/README.md

 And that actually took my poor computer a good 10-15 seconds to generate the mesh (admittedly, with a very naive MC implementation with high vertex duplication).

 Nonetheless, I do actually think that marching cubes (or derivatives thereof, such as dual contouring) may prove the optimal way to proceed in the future of this project, for the reasons stated in the pros above.
 Most notably, to do anything interesting with procedural characters, such as skinning, rigging, and animating them, you have to have a mesh!
-But perhaps raymarching could still be used for high fidelity previews during editing, before baking into a mesh!
+But perhaps raymarching could still be used for high fidelity previews during editing, before baking into a mesh.

 # Bytecode interpreter